What Does it Mean When an Insurance Company Accepts Liability for a Personal Injury?

 Call 0345 872 6666

-What Happens When An Insurance Company Accepts Liability for a Personal Injury?
+What Does it Mean When an Insurance Company Accepts Liability for a Personal Injury?

 Once liability has been admitted, the case can proceed toward achieving a settlement.
 This is the process of deciding on a compensation amount.

 However, an admission of liability alone does not mean you will receive full compensation.
 In some cases, the defendant’s insurer may raise a defence of fundamental dishonesty.
-It is important that you do not provide any inaccuracies to your Solicitor, as this will jeopardise your claim.
-Fundamental dishonesty can arise during disclosure or investigations, most commonly when the defendant suspects your injury suffered during the admitted accident, is being deliberately exaggerated, or elements of the claim for special damages include fabricated expenditures.
-In these circumstances, the defendant would seek to dismiss the whole or part your claim and you may not be entitled to any monetary compensation for your complete claim or for one particular element claimed.
+It is important that you do not provide any inaccuracies to your solicitor, as this will jeopardise your claim.
+Fundamental dishonesty can arise during disclosure or investigations, most commonly when the defendant suspects you are deliberately exaggerating the injury you suffered during the admitted accident, or that the claim for special damages includes fabricated expenditures.
+In these circumstances, the defendant would seek to dismiss the whole or part of your claim, and you may not be entitled to any monetary compensation for your complete claim or for one particular element claimed.

 If an offer has been put forward by an insurance company but you do not have a solicitor working alongside you, it is vital that you seek legal advice.
 Insurance companies are often keen to arrange an out-of-court settlement, but these offers rarely cover your needs and expenses, so you should not settle for the first sign of accepting liability.
 For information, take a look at the following guide.